Meal Planning in Aged Care

 • High fibre and water intake will assist movement in slow bowels

-• Eat fish regularly as it has been known to reduce the risk of heart disease, stroke, dementia and macular degeneration
+• Eating fish regularly can reduce the risk of heart disease, stroke, dementia, and macular degeneration

-• Some older adults may benefit from vitamin or mineral supplements, however, these are not to be taken simply to compensate for a poor diet.
+• Some older people may benefit from vitamin or mineral supplements if they have a diagnosed deficiency, however, these are not to be taken simply to compensate for a poor diet.

 meal planning aged care five food groups